adithnaveen/2022-jul-asde-jfs-sapient/README.md

-1. Creating the Unit Test Cases + Mocking
+1. Creating the Unit Test Cases + Mocking user Story : creating test cases as a developer i want to create test cases i want the source code is covered with test cases so that we can find the bugs at early stage

 2. Deploy the application with Jenkins
 3. If you have missed any user strories from sprint1, include it in sprint 2